 FIRM INTERSTATE CAPACITY

-Subject to approval of PGT, PG&E will offer an assignment to CTA of a pro rata share of firm interstate pipeline capacity (Capacity) contracted for and held by PG&E for its core customers on PGT under the terms and conditions set forth herein and in Schedule G-CT.
+Subject to approval ofPG&E GT-NW, PG&E will offer an assignment to CTA of a pro rata share of firm interstate pipeline capacity (Capacity) contracted for and held by PG&E for its core customers on PG&E GT-NW under the terms and conditions set forth herein and in Schedule G-CT.

 Attachment C specifies the terms and conditions for direct assignment of Capacity to CTA for service to core Customers in its Group.
 Attachment C must be executed by the Parties prior to assignment of Capacity.
 The assignment will be made on a month-to-month basis pursuant to Schedule G-CT.

-CTA is responsible for all charges associated with Capacity including, but not limited to, reservation charges, volumetric charges, all penalties, and late charges directly to PGT in accordance with rules and charges set forth by PGT.
+CTA is responsible for all charges associated with Capacity including, but not limited to, reservation charges, volumetric charges, all penalties, and late charges directly to PG&E GT-NW in accordance with rules and charges set forth by PG&E GT-NW.

-If CTA defaults on its payments to PGT and bills PG&E for any unpaid charges, CTA will be considered in violation of this Agreement until CTA meets all outstanding financial obligations to PGT and PGT so notifies PG&E. If CTA fails to pay PGT, PG&E may terminate this Agreement and reclaim Capacity acquired or awarded to CTA.
+If CTA defaults on its payments to PG&E GT-NW and PG&E GT-NW bills PG&E for any unpaid charges, CTA will be considered in violation of this Agreement until CTA meets all outstanding financial obligations to PG&E GT-NW and PG&E GT-NW so notifies PG&E. If CTA fails to pay PG&E GT-NW, PG&E may terminate this Agreement and reclaim Capacity acquired or awarded to CTA.

 CTA shall indemnify, reimburse and otherwise hold PG&E harmless for all losses, reasonably incurred costs, expenses, damages, and liabilities relating to Capacity covered by this Agreement.
 Any Capacity assigned per Attachment C herein shall at all times be subject to the jurisdiction of the Federal Energy Regulatory Commission (FERC) and applicable FERC pipeline tariffs.

+CORE GAS AGGREGATION SERVICE AGREEMENT (Cont'd.)

 CTA CORE FIRM STORAGE ALLOCATION

-PG&E will allocate to CTA and CTA must has the option to accept reject a percentage of their pro rata share of core firm storage capacity, which must be used to meet core reliability requirements of the Customers in the Group under the terms and conditions set forth herein and in Schedule(s) G-CT and G-CFS.
+PG&E will allocate to CTA, and CTA must has the option to accept reject a percentage of their pro rata share of core firm storage capacity, which must be used to meet core reliability requirements of the Customers in the Group under the terms and conditions set forth herein and in Schedule(s) G-CT and G-CFS.
 Attachment D, which specifies the terms and conditions for assignment of core firm storage allocation to CTA for service to core Customers in its Group, must be executed by the CTA and PG&E prior to commencement of service under this Agreement.
-For any storage services in addition to said core firm reliability storage capacity, the CTA may take service under Schedule(s) G-STOR, G-FS, G-NFS and/or G-NAS.

-For any and all rejected storage capacity, the CTA agrees to obtain Alternate Resources, as provided in Schedule G-CT, equivalent to the Winter Storage Withdrawal Capacity Requirements for each month of the Winter Season and agrees to provide timely monthly certifications, using PG&E’s Certification of Alternate Resources for Rejected Storage Withdrawal Capacity, Form 79-845, Attachment I.
+For any and all rejected storage capacity, the CTA agrees to obtain Alternate Resources, as provided in Schedule G-CT, equivalent in amount to the amounts of withdrawal capacity rejected, for each month of the Winter Season.
+CTA agrees to provide timely monthly certifications of its Alternate Resources, using PG&E’s Certification of Alternate Resources for Rejected Storage Withdrawal Capacity (Form 79-845, Attachment I).